alliomeria/archipelago-documentation/docs/archipelago-glossary.md

 This is the Drupal Content Type that refers to Digital Object Collections or Parent Compound Objects / Creative Work Series in Archipelago.

-This is Content Type used for Parent Objects in Parent-Child Relationships.
+This is Content Type used for Parent Objects in Parent-Child Relationships (such as Book to Page, where Book = Parent and Page = Child).

 More context can be found here: [Metadata in Archipelago - Drupal and JSON](metadatainarchipelago.md#drupal-and-json)

 ### Display Mode / View Mode

-A Display Mode is a configureable page layout, using Formatter and other options, for the general display of an ADO in Archipelago.
+A Display Mode is a configureable page layout, using Formatters and other options, for the general display of an ADO in Archipelago.
 You can define Display Modes for different `types` of Digital Objects and Collections.

 Display Mode and View Mode can be used interchangeably.